wk-Jin/confined-robot-proximity-risk/README.md

 **Predicting a Simulation-Derived Spatial Proximity Risk Indicator from Layout Images of a Confined Robot Workspace**

-The code reproduces the PyBullet simulation dataset, trains ResNet-18 and ViT-Tiny regression models, evaluates the trained models on the additional C0-C4 evaluation set, and regenerates the paper figures from saved experiment outputs.
+The code provides the PyBullet simulation and data-generation pipeline used in the study, trains ResNet-18 and ViT-Tiny regression models, evaluates the trained models on the additional C0-C4 evaluation set, and regenerates the paper figures from saved experiment outputs.

 ## Simulation Demo